 Judicial Branch Websites

-JCIT has implemented a content management tool to enable user updates and template based development.
-The newly designed websites should begin appearing in August 2016.
-This will affect the JCIT managed websites.
-With this software, TOD has been able to build web pages for all 760 Municipal, State, Magistrate and Probate Courts based on uniform templates.
+JC/AOC IT has implemented a content management tool to enable user updates and template based development, affecting our managed websites.
+With this software, We have been able to build web pages for all 760 Municipal, State, Magistrate and Probate Courts based on uniform templates.
 The template approach provides uniformity and consistency of information on an economical basis.

 Website and Application Hosting

 The JC/AOC is the state’s second largest government web site hosting organization (behind the Georgia Technology Authority).